Migrate to New Hardware

 Use the following procedure to migrate Tableau Server from one computer to another.
 Specifically, these steps describe how to move Tableau Server data from your in-production computer to a new computer where Tableau Server is installed.
-Before you start, make sure you have followed the steps in Prepare for the Upgrade, including creating a backup.
-The backup is what you use to restore your Tableau Server data.
+Before you start, make sure you have followed the steps in Prepare for the Upgrade, including creating a backup and gathering any assets that require manual actions.
+For details, see Perform a Full Backup and Restore of Tableau Server.
+You'll need these to restore your Tableau Server data and configuration.

 Note: This operation includes steps that you may need to perform using the TSM command line.

 Deactivate your product key on your original installation of Tableau Server.
 You need to do this so you can activate it on the new computer.
 For more information, see "Tableau Server product key activation" below.

 Install Tableau Server on the new computer.
 For details, see Install and Initialize TSM.